Project-SafeShop/SafeShop_Distance_Tracking_Algorithm/README.md

 #### Tools and Technologies:
 1. Python 3.x (matplotlib,firebase)
 2. Google FireBase
-3. We will be using JAVA in future
+3. We will be using JAVA in future(for integrating algorithm with app)

 #### Images: